 Transportation Language Policy Samples Sample Biased Objective The following street improvements are recommended.
-The following street modifications are recommended. А The intersection improvement will cost \$5,000.00.
+The following street modifications are recommended. Α The intersection improvement will cost \$5,000.00.
 The right turn channel will cost \$5,000.00.
 The motor vehicle capacity will be improved.
 The motor vehicle capacity will be changed.
 The level of service for motor vehicles was enhanced.
 The level of service for motor vehicles was changed. В The level of service for motor vehicles deteriorated.
 The level of service for motor vehicles was increased.
 The level of service for motor vehicles was decreased.
 The motor vehicle capacity enhancements will cost \$40,000.
 The increases to motor vehicle capacity will cost \$40,000. С Upgrading the street will require a wider right of way.
 Widening the street will require a wider right of way.
 The upgrades will lengthen sight distances.
 The changes will lengthen sight distances.
 D The level of service was "A".
 The level of service for motor vehicle users was "A".
 The level of service for pedestrians was "A".
 The problem is speeding traffic.
 The problem is speeding motor vehicles. Е The traffic queued back for one mile.
 The motor vehicles queued back for one mile.
 The traffic demand will increase.
 Motor vehicle use will increase.
 Travel demand will increase.
 F The traffic demand projections will be complete soon.
 The projections of motor vehicle use will be complete soon.
 The peak hour traffic demand is falling.
 The peak hour motor vehicle use is falling.
 G Alternative modes of transportation are important downtown.
 Non-automobile modes of transportation are important downtown.
 Non-motorized modes of transportation are important to the downtown.
 Alternative modes of transportation to the automobile are important to the downtown.
-Motor vehicle accidents kill 200 people every year.
-Motor vehicle crashes kill 200 people every year. Н He had an accident with a light pole.
+Motor vehicle accidents kill 200 people Motor vehicle crashes kill 200 people Н every year. every year.
+He had an accident with a light pole.
+He crashed into a light pole.
 Here is the accident report.
-He crashed into a light pole.
 Here is the crash report.
+We have purchased this right-of-way.
 I We have protected this right-of-way.
-We have purchased this right-of-way.
 We have designated this a right-of-way.
 J The traffic signal timings were adjusted to increase motor vehicle efficiency.
 The traffic signal timings were adjusted to increase motor vehicle speeds.